g-mainardi/by-trail/README.md

 ## Setup and Run

-1. Set up Docker secret for MongoDB URI by creating a file named `mongo_atlas_uri.txt` in a directory named `secrets/` with the following content:
+1. (to run with remote DB) Set up Docker secret for MongoDB URI by creating a file named `mongo_atlas_uri.txt` in a directory named `secrets/` with the following content:

     ```text
    mongodb+srv://<username>:<password>@cluster0.s5pavkk.mongodb.net/by_trail?appName=Cluster0